The Index of Dirac Operators on Incomplete Edge Spaces: Mapping properties of

-where $\pi:T_{\ie}^*M\lra M$ denotes the bundle projection.
+where $\pi\colon T_{\ie}^*M\lra M$ denotes the bundle projection.
 In local coordinates it is given by

-We say that $P$ is elliptic if this symbol is invertible whenever $(\xi,\eta,\zeta)\neq0.$
+We say that $P$ is elliptic if this symbol is invertible whenever $(\xi,\eta,\zeta)\neq0$.

-\begin{remark} Clearly ellipticity of the incomplete edge symbol is equivalent to ellipticity of the usual principal symbol of a differential operator.
-The advantage of the former is that it will be uniformly elliptic over $\bar M,$ whereas the latter typically will not. \end{remark}

-\begin{lemma} The Dirac operator $\eth$ on an incomplete edge space is an elliptic incomplete edge differential operator of order $1$, i.e.\ is an elliptic element of $\Diff^{1}_{\ie}(M; \SPB)$.
-In particular, $x\eth$ is an elliptic element of $\Diff^{1}_{e}(M; \SPB)$. \end{lemma} \begin{proof} This follows from equation \eqref{eq:standardoperator} in Lemma \ref{thm:diracwithgoodconnection}. \end{proof}
+\begin{Lemma} The Dirac operator $\eth$ on an incomplete edge space is an elliptic incomplete edge differential operator of order $1$, i.e., is an elliptic element of $\Diff^{1}_{\ie}(M; \SPB)$.
+In particular, $x\eth$ is an elliptic element of $\Diff^{1}_{\rm e}(M; \SPB)$. \end{Lemma} \begin{proof} This follows from equation \eqref{eq:standardoperator} in Lemma~\ref{thm:diracwithgoodconnection}. \end{proof}

-\subsection{Parametrix of $x\eth$ on weighted edge spaces}
+\subsection{Parametrix of $\boldsymbol{x\eth}$ on weighted edge spaces}

-Lemma ~\ref{thm:diracisincompleteedge} shows that $x\eth$ is an elliptic edge operator.
-By the theory of edge operators \cite{Ma1991}, this implies that $x\eth$ is a bounded operator between appropriate weighted Sobolev spaces, whose definition we now recall.
+Lemma~\ref{thm:diracisincompleteedge} shows that $x\eth$ is an elliptic edge operator.
+By the theory of edge operators \cite{Ma1991}, this implies that $x\eth$ is a bounded operator between appropriate weighted Sobolev spaces, whose def\/inition we now recall.

 Let $\mathcal{D}'(M; \SPB)$ denote distributional sections.
 Given $k \in \mathbb{N}$, let